v0l0dia/QtMetaOrm/README.md

 such as loop-enrolling, explicit full and partial template specializations etc. All required declarations are wrapped with fancy macroses, so all you need is include one header file and write a pair of declarations.

+### Usage (not ready for now)
+Suppose we have some class we want to make persistable:

+    //...before
+    class SomeClass{
+    public:
+        SomeClass();
+        qint32 id;
+        qint32 someInt;
+        QDateTime someTime;
+        QString someString;
+        QByteArray someRaw;
+    };
+    //...after

+It's very simple, but its members are of the most popular data types used in databases.
+So we want to store our class objects, but we don't want to mess up with SQL and any type casting to/from QVariant etc. All we need is to include our ORM header:

+    #include "qtmetaorm.hpp"
+    //...before
+    //

+inherit from QPO_Presistent template class, recursively passing SomeClass as template parameter:

+    //...before
+    class SomeClass : public QPO_Presistent<SomeClass> {
+    //...

+and declare data schema and fields after class declaration:

+    //...after
+    QPO_DECLARE_TABLE( "sometable", 5 )   //table name | fields count
+    QPO_DECLARE_FIELD( SomeClass, qint32, id) //target class | field type | class data member
+    QPO_DECLARE_FIELD( SomeClass, qint32, someInt )
+    QPO_DECLARE_FIELD( SomeClass, QDateTime, someTime )
+    QPO_DECLARE_FIELD( SomeClass, QString, someString )
+    QPO_DECLARE_FIELD( SomeClass, QByteArray, someRaw )

+and here we are!
+We just declare data table for our object with 5 fields, and then we declare data fields in the order they must appear in our database table.
+The first field declared is considered to be a primary key field (!).
+In our case it corresponds to 'id' member of SomeClass.

+> NOTE: Primary key is REQUIRED.
+By default QtMetaOrm uses the first declared field, thus primary key will always have 0 index in the table.
+Though it is possible to alter that behavior by using QPO_DECLARE_TABLE_PK macro with last argument corresponding to PK field index.

+Now our objects of SomeClass can be stored to table "sometable" in our database.
+Field names created in the table will be that of data members, passed to QPO_DECLARE_FIELD macro.
+Here is the SQL code for created table in PostGre:

+    CREATE TABLE sometable (
+       id SERIAL PRIMARY KEY,
+       someInt INTEGER,
+       someTime INTEGER,
+       someString TEXT,
+       someRaw BYTEA
+       )

+> NOTE: QtMetaOrm uses some sort of unification on data types to avoid backend-specific stuff as much as possible